3liz/qgis-gobs-plugin/docs/concepts/index.md

 Source data:

-* **pluviometers**: sites equiped with pluviometers to measure rainfalls, defined by a code, a name and a position (point)
+* **pluviometers**: sites equipped with pluviometers to measure rainfalls, defined by a code, a name and a position (point)
 * **pluviometry**: hourly rainfall pluviometry in millimetre, obtained by measuring the height of water in the pluviometers every hour.

 ### Population of cities